felix-rojas/tc2005b-felix/Laboratorios/LAB11/npm.md

 # NPM for website

-When installing npm make sure to:
+## Tips

-1. Locally install the packages
+### Locally install the packages

 ```powershell
 npm install --save-dev nodemon
 ```

+Thankfully if you install locally, you'll be able to see the changes in versions to see when a update made it break.

+### Check the package.json

+### Do not version the files in node modules